 We do not support searching for items using their IMDb ID.
 However, you can use the redirect path when needed:

 You may also use /redirect for the TVDB IDs:

 If you would like to search for adult (pornography) items, make sure to enable the "Include Adult Items in Search?" feature in your account settings.
-Adult entries are also hidden from everyone in "discover", even with your account set correctly.

 We also recommend including adult items in the search before searching for erotic, non-pornographic content.
 Erotic films including pinku are sometimes incorrectly set to adult: true.